sqrew/tunes/README.md

 ### tunes' unique position

-`tunes` is the only **standalone, embeddable, type-safe** music library with synthesis + sample playback.
+`tunes` is the only **standalone, embeddable, type-safe** music library with synthesis + sample playback that works on both **native and WebAssembly**.
 It compiles to a single binary with no runtime dependencies, making it ideal for:
 - Rust game developers (Bevy, ggez, etc.)
+- Browser-based music applications and web audio tools
 - Desktop music applications
 - Command-line music tools
 - Embedded audio systems